TJ-Albertson/Cloudbox-Logs/README.md

 # Cloudbox-Logs

 Logs I've kept during the creation of this app.
 Some logs include video demonstrations.
+There are links to navigate between logs.

 will add links to actual code